mli/deepnumpy-doc/api/deepnumpy/arrays.ndarray.rst

 Different :class:`ndarrays <ndarray>` can share the same data, so that changes made in one :class:`ndarray` may be visible in another.
-That is, an ndarray can be a *"view"* to another ndarray, and the data it is referring to is taken care of by the *"base"* ndarray. ndarrays can also be views to memory owned by Python :class:`strings <str>` or objects implementing the :class:`buffer` or :ref:`array
+That is, an ndarray can be a *"view"* to another ndarray, and the data it is referring to is taken care of by the *"base"* ndarray.
-<arrays.interface>` interfaces.

 .. admonition:: Example